open-metadata/OpenMetadata/docs/features.md

 ### Data Discovery

 OpenMetadata enables you to discover your data using a variety of strategies, including: keyword search, data associations (e.g., frequently joined tables, lineage), and complex queries.
 Using OpenMetadata you can search across tables, topics, dashboards, pipelines, and services.
-The OpenMetadata standard and discovery UI provides for fine-grained and detailed metadata for assets and a their components (e.g., columns, charts), including support for complex data types such as arrays and structs.
+OpenMetadata supports detailed metadata for assets and a their components (e.g., columns, charts), including support for complex data types such as arrays and structs.

 #### Keyword Search